Runcorn: New Town development

 Following objections to the draft order, a public Local Inquiry was held at Runcorn from 10 to 12 December 1963.
 The subsequent report accepted the location in principle and the proposed population of 90,000.
-It did, however, recommend that 500 acre around the village of Sutton Weaver to the south of the Chester–Manchester and Crewe–Liverpool railway lines be excluded from the designated area, partly to preserve its highly productive agricultural land.
+But it recommended that 500 acre around the village of Sutton Weaver to the south of the Chester–Manchester and Crewe–Liverpool railway lines be excluded from the designated area, partly to preserve its highly productive agricultural land.
 The minister, Keith Joseph, accepted the report's recommendations and the designation order was made on 10 April 1964.

-The new town masterplan published in 1966 more than doubled the population as it encompassed neighbouring settlements and created new housing estates to the south and east.
-The key features of the new town were its unique housing and estate designs, segregated pedestrian pathways, Busway, extensive landscaped green space, separate industrial areas and new town centre.
+The New Town masterplan of 1967 more than doubled the population as it encompassed neighbouring settlements and created new housing estates to the south and east.
+The new town's key features were its unique housing and estate designs, segregated pedestrian pathways, Busway, extensive landscaped green space, separate industrial areas, and new town centre.

-The new town centre was designated at the geographical heart of the expanded town with Shopping City, an American style enclosed mall, as its focus.
+The new town centre was designated at the geographical heart of the expanded town with Shopping City, an American-style enclosed mall, as its focus.
 This was a source of conflict between Arthur Ling, the new town Master Planner, and Fred Roche, Chief Architect.
-Whereas Ling envisaged a centre reminiscent of a citadel or acropolis at the base of Halton Castle, Roche preferred to expand the existing town centre, partly to placate the Urban District Council and existing traders.
+Ling envisaged a centre reminiscent of a citadel or acropolis at the base of Halton Castle, but Roche preferred to expand the existing town centre, partly to placate the Urban District Council and existing traders.
 The new Halton site was favoured and Shopping City opened in 1972.